"Not knowing if your child is really your child, that's terrifying..." - hmv.com talks to Seána Kerslake and Lee Cronin

 However, Sarah begins to notice that Chris is behaving unusually and, as a result of several strange incidents, soon finds herself doubting both her sanity and whether the boy she brought home from the woods is really her son at all.

-With the film in UK cinemas on Friday (March 1st) we caught up with Seána Kerslake and director Lee Cronin to talk about bringing The Hole in the Ground to the big screen.
+With the film arriving on shelves on Monday (July 8th), we caught up with star Seána Kerslake and director Lee Cronin to talk about bringing The Hole in the Ground to the big screen.

 Watch our interview with Seána and Lee below...